cfryerdev/distributed-frontend-sample/readme.md

 3) Install Node / NPM
 4) Log into aws cli by running: `aws configure` -> [Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 5) Clone this directory and navigate to it
+6) Navigate to each package directory and edit `deploy.sh` for your requirements then execute `./deploy.sh`
-6) Navigate to each app directory and edit `main.tf` & `deploy.sh` for your domain requirements then execute `./deploy.sh`
+7) Navigate to each app directory and edit `main.tf` & `deploy.sh` for your domain requirements then execute `./deploy.sh`